Our recent rainbow theme had me thinking very much about all the layers & layers of learning in our Jnr Gym Kids classes.

 While our big gymnasts are leaping with precision and tumbling with power, we know there are so many steps along the way for them to know where their body is and when and how to move it with more & more control.
-All this learning happens in LAYERS, which starts in our under 5’s program!
+All this learning happens in LAYERS, which starts by our under 5’s playing with purpose!

-The Physical, Cognitive & Social/Emotional layers in Early Childhood are interrelated & all come together for whole child development.
+The Physical, Cognitive & Social/Emotional layers in Early Childhood are interrelated & all come together for whole child development through purposeful play.

 At Jnr Gym Kids you’ll see; EXPLORERS exploring their feet on a squeaker, a MOVER class holding hands with their helper for balance so they can think about the force and mechanics side of pushing off on their hopping leg OR our independent GROOVERS mastering a step jump on our mini tramps.

 But even within each of these classes there are LAYERS and LAYERS of learning going on.